 Augmenting Software Engineers' Capabilities Towards Developing Privacy Law-Friendly Internet of Things (IoT) Applications using End-User Development Paradigm

-Internet of Things (IoT) applications development and design process is more complicated than others, such as the one for desktop, web, or mobile.
+Internet of Things (IoT) applications development and design process is more complicated than others, such as desktop, web, or mobile.
 That’s because IoT applications need both software and hardware to cooperate across multiple nodes with different capabilities.
 Moreover, it requires different software engineers with different expertise to cooperate (e.g., frontend, backend, database).
-Due to the above complications, non-functional requirements, such as security and privacy, tend to be overlooked.
+Due to the above complications, non-functional requirements, such as privacy tend to be overlooked.